f3d-app/f3d/doc/user/04-INTERACTIONS.md

 - <kbd>C</kbd>: cycle between point data and cell data - field data is not supported.
 - <kbd>S</kbd>: cycle the array available on the currently selected data in alphabetical order, skipping array not containing numeric data.
-It will loop back to not coloring unless using volume rendering.
+It loops back to not coloring unless using volume rendering.
 - <kbd>Y</kbd>: cycle the component available on the currently selected array, looping to -2 for direct scalars rendering.

-When changing the array, the component in use will be kept if valid with the new array, if not it will be cycled until a valid component is found.
+When changing the array, F3D keeps the component in use if it is valid with the new array.
+Otherwise, it cycles until a valid component is found.
-When changing the type of data to color with, the index of the array within the data will be kept if valid with the new data.
-If not, it will cycle until a valid array is found.
-After that, the component will be checked as specified above.
+When changing the type of data to color with, F3D keeps the index of the array within the data if it is valid with the new data.
+Otherwise, it cycles until a valid array is found.
+After that, F3D checks the component as specified above.

 ## Taking Screenshots

-The destination filename used to save the screenshots (created by pressing <kbd>F12</kbd> or <kbd>Ctrl</kbd>+<kbd>F12</kbd>) is configurable (using the `screenshot-filename` option) and can use template variables as described [on the options page](03-OPTIONS.md#filename-templating).
+Configure the destination filename used to save screenshots with the `screenshot-filename` option.
+Screenshots are created by pressing <kbd>F12</kbd> or <kbd>Ctrl</kbd>+<kbd>F12</kbd>.
+The filename can use template variables as described [on the options page](03-OPTIONS.md#filename-templating).

-Unless the configured filename template is an absolute path, images will be saved in dedicated directories:
+Unless the configured filename template is an absolute path, F3D saves images in dedicated directories:

 - Windows: `%USERPROFILE%\Pictures`
 - Linux: `${XDG_PICTURES_DIR}`,`${HOME}`
 - macOS: `${HOME}`

-So with default options, which are using [templates](03-OPTIONS.md#filename-templating), the screenshots will be saved as:
+With default options, which use [templates](03-OPTIONS.md#filename-templating), F3D saves screenshots as:

 - Windows: `%USERPROFILE%\Pictures\F3D\{model}_{n}.png`
 - Linux: `${XDG_PICTURES_DIR}/F3D/{model}_{n}.png`,`${HOME}/F3D/{model}_{n}.png`